ledgerium/Development-setup-docs/README.md

 ### __Cloning a repo__

-1) Within your CLI, type :
+1) Within your CLI, type git clone followed by the repo you intend to clone :

    `git clone git@github.com:ledgerium/Development-setup-docs.git`

 2) To switch to another branch, do the following eg :

    `git checkout -b feat/myob origin/feat/myob`